-I am currently a Hockey Data Science Intern at Stathletes where I develop and implement statistical models and methods to improve our understanding of the game of hockey and provide clients with objective, data-informed insights.
-Additionally, I attend Simon Fraser University as a M.Sc. in Statistics student under the supervision of Dr. Tim Swartz where I am currently doing research at the intersection of data science and sports.
+I am a Data Scientist on the Hockey Research & Development team at Zelus Analytics where we develop advanced statistical and machine learning models using cutting-edge data to improve our understanding of the game of hockey and provide clients with objective, data-informed insights.
+I specialize in applications of statistical methods to spatiotemporal tracking data in hockey.
+I hold a M.Sc. in Statistics from Simon Fraser University where I studied under the supervision of Dr. Tim Swartz with research focused on the NHL draft.

 My career objective is to apply data science methods to develop innovative and original research in a field that I am passionate about such as neuroscience, biomechanics, conservation and sustainability, and especially sports with hopes of becoming a leader at the intersection of data science and hockey in the future.